 Pascha Organic Dark Chocolate: This Canadian product does almost everything right, using beans from Peru and all organic ingredients.
 However, with only 55% cacao and what seems to me a good deal of sugar, it tastes much too light and too sweet for my palate.
 4/10

 World Market All Natural Dark Chocolate: Distributed by Cost Plus Markets, this 72% cacao bar is about as bland and inoffensive as they get.
 Like the Godiva and Heidi bars, there is nothing bad about it, yet there is not much to commend about it, either.
 It looks like dark chocolate but beyond a mild coffee flavor and aroma, it has little chocolate taste about it.
 4/10

-Sweet Obsession Dark Chocolate: Made in Poland and advertised as "Simply the finest chocolates on earth," this product tastes very smooth, very delicate, very sweet, and largely devoid of chocolate flavor or aroma.
+Sweet Obsession Dark Chocolate: Another one made in Poland, this one advertised as "Simply the finest chocolates on earth."
+It tastes very smooth, very delicate, very sweet, and largely devoid of chocolate flavor or aroma.
 It's a big bar at over five ounces, and since I bought it a local drugstore for a buck, it seemed like a bargain.
 What's more, it's not unpleasant; just dull and undistinguished.
 And did I mention sweet?
-Very, very sweet?
+Very, very sweet.
 4/10

 TAZA Stoneground 70%: Its taste is ultra-sweet yet slightly bitter, too, with a coarse, crumbly texture that kind of lies flat on the tongue.
 It may remind some people of homemade fudge, which is not entirely a bad thing.
 4/10